metta-systems/libsss/doc/spec.md

  * If SSS is run directly atop IP as a "native" transport alongside TCP and UDP, then an endpoint consists only of an IP address, and thus an SSS session is uniquely defined by the pair of IP addresses of the hosts involved: (local IP, remote IP).
 By definition there can be only one such "native" SSS session at a time between any pair of hosts.

- * If SSS is run atop some other network- or link-layer protocol, then SSS uses as its "endpoints"whatever the underlying protocols uses as an "address" or "host identifier."
+ * If SSS is run atop some other network- or link-layer protocol, then SSS uses as its "endpoints" whatever the underlying protocols uses as an "address" or "host identifier."
 If SSS were to be run directly atop Ethernet, for example, then SSS’s endpoints would be IEEE MAC addresses, and a session would be uniquely defined by a pair of MAC addresses.

 #### 2.1.2 Channels